 Fitness has been such a huge part of my life the in the past 10 years that I now consider it to be a career of mine.
 I’m a AFAA/NASM Certified Personal Trainer and Group Fitness Instructor.
 AND, my current full-time job is working as a Creative Manager for the incredible gym chain, Eōs Fitness, so now I get to do both!

 Sure, I was active throughout my high school days – playing volleyball, soccer, and marching band.
 I thought that between all of the games, practices, and competitions that I was in reasonable shape.
 The hidden trouble came before those sporting events, where our team “fueled up” on Snickers Marathon bars (oh, hello, a ‘nutrition bar’ that tasted like candy?
 Sign me up) or when we ate buckets of spaghetti at team dinners because we needed to “carb up” for those not-so-intense games.
 And when the games were over, we grabbed whatever we could for dinner at the concession stand, which was usually a large soft pretzel and cheese for me.

 I started taking a Zumba class at our YMCA in my hometown and was hooked.
 I’ll never forget my first class and how I went online and purchased a Zumba tank top immediately afterward.
 I became what I never thought I would be: a regular.

 I am definitely the girl that shows up to happy hours in some sort of fitness instructor gear with my hair in a sweaty bun.
-It is such a rewarding job and I often have to step back and realize how blessed I am to have found this passion of mine.
+I believe in a green smoothie can make you feel better just as much as a craft beer.
+I believe It is such a rewarding job and I often have to step back and realize how blessed I am to have found this passion of mine.